-This section present the computation and power efficiency gains achieved through the migration of neural networks to linear matrix operations executed on a General Matrix Multiplication (GEMM) accelerator.
-We undertake a comparative analysis of the computation efficiency involved in running neural networks on a variety of processing units, including general-purpose CPUs, GPUs, System-on-Chips (SoCs), application-specific FPGA-based ASIC designs, and the NeuralMatrix with an FPGA-implemented GEMM accelerator.
-To ensure a fair comparison of computation efficiency across diverse network models on different hardware processors, we meticulously document both the computation throughput (i.e., integer or floating-point operations per second) and the power consumption.
-A higher throughput with a smaller power consumption indicates a more efficient computing approach.
+\textit{NeuralMatrix} enables the computation of entire neural networks using matrix operations, paving the way for executing complete neural networks on a General Matrix Multiplication (GEMM) accelerator.
+We conduct a comparative analysis of computational efficiency across various processing units, including general-purpose CPUs, GPUs, SoCs, FPGA-based Application Specific Integrated Circuits (ASICs), and the proposed \textit{NeuralMatrix} implemented with an FPGA-based GEMM accelerator.